 Obadjiwan–Fort Témiscamingue National Historic Site

-Located in Abitibi-Témiscamingue, the Obadjiwan-Fort-Témiscamingue National Historic Site witnessed the presence of the Indigenous people about 6,000 years ago and was the scene of commercial rivalries.
+Located in Abitibi-Témiscamingue, the Obadjiwan-Fort-Témiscamingue National Historic Site witnessed the presence of the Indigenous people about 6,000 years ago and was the scene of commercial trade.
 This former fur trading post is at the heart of regional history and is well worth a visit.

 Visit Obadjiwan–Fort Témiscamingue National Historic Site